Naquoc17/Obsidian-Languages-Learning/4 - Main Notes/Unit 1 - The Natural World.md

 - nutrients water and shelter for plants, animals and microorganisms throughout the ecosystem are also lost
 - many life forms - both [[terrestrial]] and [[aquatic]] are becoming endangered as forests [[vanish]]

+### B

+- Trees protect the soil [[beneath]] them; thus, tree loss can affect soil [[integrity]].
+- For example, the rain forest floor, home to [[myriad]] plant life as well as insects, worms, reptiles and amphibians, and small mammals, relies on a dense [[canopy]] of branches and leaves to keep it healthy and intact.
+- The canopy prevents surface [[runoff]] by intercepting heavy rainfall so that water can drip down slowly onto the [[porous]] earth.
+- Tree roots also stabilize the soil and help prevent [[erosion]].
+- In return, a healthy soil encourages root development and [[microbial]] activity, which contribute to tree growth and well-being.
+- A major factor in logging-related soil damage comes from road building, with trucks and other heavy equipment compressing the spongy soil, creating furrows where water collects, and disrupting the underground water flow.
+- Eventually, the topsoil wears away, leaving behind an [[infertile]] layer of rocks and hard clay.